Meet the team

 Kate joined the Bath Fertility in 2008 and works both within the Reproductive Medicine service and the Assisted Conception service.
 She still works occasionally with the sexual health team and also runs Wellbeing workshops for medical students.

-She uses the combination of skills she has developed over the years to help make the patient journey as easy as it can be at Bath Fertility Centre.
+She uses the combination of skills she has developed over the years to help make the patient journey as easy as it can be at Bath Fertility.
 She does offer a mindfulness approach for some procedures.

 Consultant Obstetrician and Gynaecologist